SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame.md

 Frames are super cool, but I *do* want us to keep something in mind: they're an "extra" feature.
 Turbo Drive gives us the single page app experience.
-Frames give us the ability to make the user experience even *better* in some cases.
-But using frames *does* mean that you'll need to write a little extra code.
-Frames are form of progressive enhancement... which basically means that you should get your site working first, then come back to see where a tool like Turbo frames can *enhance* it further.
+Frames give us the ability to make the user experience even *better*.
+But using frames *does* mean that you'll need to write some extra code.
+Frames are form of progressive enhancement... which basically means that you should get your site working first, *then* come back to see where a tool like Turbo frames can *enhance* it further.

 ## The 2 Use Cases for Frames

 Ok, so there are basically 2 use-cases for Turbo frames.
-The first what we just talked about: you want navigation in just *one* area of your page to happen *inside* that area without affecting the rest of your page.
+The first is what we just talked about: you want navigation in just *one* area of your page to happen *inside* that area without affecting the rest of your page.

 The second use-case is when you want a part of your page to load lazily.
-Literally, an area of your site would be empty at first... then that Turbo frame would make an Ajax call to populate itself.
+Literally, an area of your site would be empty on page load... then that Turbo frame would make an Ajax call to populate itself.

 ## Upgrading to the Latest Turbo

-But we jump into an example, I'm going to find my terminal and run:
+Before we jump into an example, I'm going to find my terminal and run:

 ```terminal
 yarn upgrade @hotwired/turbo